 (b) $100,000.00;

 shall require in any event the further approval of Diocesan Council.
-(Amended 115tn Session)

 Synod Approval

 Where an application has been approved by the Administrators and requires Diocesan Council’s approval, and Diocesan Council’s approval is not forthcoming, the Administrators or the applicant may request the approval of Synod in substitution for the approval of Diocesan Council.